iQadeerAhmad/python_job_finder/README.md

 You can install these packages using pip.
 Open a command prompt or terminal window and run the following commands:

--pip install requests
+- pip install requests
--pip install beautifulsoup4
+- pip install beautifulsoup4

 ### Running the Script